-This will be a rather historic cruise for us, in a number of ways.
-First, it’s our tenth Christmas cruise and ten years of doing anything is pretty rare for us.
+This was a rather historic cruise for us, in a number of ways.
+First, it was our tenth Christmas cruise and ten years of doing anything is pretty rare for us.
 So, this is one hobby that has graduated to an avocation or such.

-Secondly, we will have family along for the second time – this time, my nephew and his family.
+Secondly, we had family along for the second time – this time, my nephew and his family.
 Since they’re very active and we’re … us, we probably won’t have many excursions in common, unlike traveling to Alaska with my sister-in-law and niece earlier this year.

-This will also be another attempt at visiting Harvest Caye, which is Norwegian’s private island off the coast of Belize.
+This was also our first successful attempt at visiting Harvest Caye, which is Norwegian’s private island off the coast of Belize.
 We had two other cruises scheduled to call there, and the port wasn’t open yet.
-So, this time, for sure!
+This time, we finally made it.
+Meh.